 How to use Wunderground’s Full Screen Weather

 - Go to www.wunderground.com in your web browser.
 Scroll to the bottom of the website, and under the heading “Our Products”, click Full Screen Weather.

 - On the next screen, you can select a location in order to see weather in that area.
 Click in the text box highlighted in the screenshot below and type in a location to look for, and then click Search.Additionally, you can click We Think You Are Here to have Wunderground use your Internet connection address to determine your general location, and then show you a forecast from the place closest to you that it has information on.Finally, you can click on one of the locations in blue font under “Recently Viewed Locations” to instantly pull up weather information from that place.

 - Once you’ve picked a place to view weather for, you’ll see a screen like this.
-Click on the yellow circle buttons () in the screenshot below to learn what you're looking at and what you can do at each point.
+The legend below the screenshot will give you some quick info on what each section does.

 – Whether metric (e.g. Celsius) or imperial (e.g. Farenheit) units are displayed